Why is this medication prescribed?

 - tell your doctor if you have or have ever had diabetes, porphyria (condition in which certain natural substances build up in the body and may cause stomach pain, changes in thinking and behavior, or other symptoms), any condition that affects your adrenal gland (small gland next to the kidney that produces important natural substances) or liver disease.

 - tell your doctor if you wear soft contact lenses.
-Rifampin may cause permanent red stains on your contact lenses.
+Rifampin may cause permanent red stains on your contact lenses if you wear them during your treatment with rifampin.

 What special dietary instructions should I follow?